P1zzamn-Caleb/P1zzamn-Caleb/README.md

 # 👋 Hi, I’m Caleb Ellis

-I’m a student interested in software development, data, and machine learning.
+I’m a student interested in software development and machine learning.
 I like building projects that do something useful and visual.

 Right now I’m focused on improving my skills in: